cobalt-lang/cobalt-docs/content/5.language/manual.md

 The type _userdata_ is provided to allow arbitrary C data to be stored in Cobalt variables.
 A userdata value represents a block of raw memory.
 There are two kinds of userdata: _full userdata_, which is an object with a block of memory managed by Cobalt, and _light userdata_, which is simply a C pointer value.
 Userdata has no predefined operations in Cobalt, except assignment and identity test.
 By using _metatables_, the programmer can define operations for full userdata values (see [§2.4](#2.4)).
 Userdata values cannot be created or modified in Cobalt, only through the C API.
 This guarantees the integrity of data owned by the host program.

-The type _thread_ represents independent threads of execution and it is used to implement coroutines (see [§2.6](#2.6)).
+The type _thread_ represents independent threads of execution and it is used to implement the threads library (see [§2.6](#2.6)).
 Cobalt threads are not related to operating-system threads.
-Cobalt supports coroutines on all systems, even those that do not support threads natively.
+Cobalt supports threads library on all systems, even those that do not support threads natively.
+If you are looking for real threading try using
+`import("async")` and you can provide it a string to operate on another physical thread on your CPU.

 The type _table_ implements associative arrays, that is, arrays that can have as indices not only numbers, but any Cobalt value except **null** and NaN. (_Not a Number_ is a special value used to represent undefined or unrepresentable numerical results, such as `0/0`.)
 Tables can be _heterogeneous_; that is, they can contain values of all types (except **null**).
 Any key with value **null** is not considered part of the table.
 Conversely, any key that is not part of a table has an associated value **null**.